1. Important information and who we are

 Processing data about children

-Tended does not recommend that a child be given access to our devices nor do we recommend that they be given access to our software.
-If we determine that our devices are being used by a person we reasonably believe is a child or minor under the age of 16, we will notify the purchaser of that device and also send a message via the Tended app that we will close the associated user account within one day of such notification.
-Where one of our devices is being used by a child or minor under 16 unknown to us, their personal data will be processed and stored as if the child or minor was an adult.
+Tended does not recommend that a child be given access to our Products nor do we recommend that they be given access to our Services.
+If we determine that our Products or Services are being used by a person we reasonably believe is a child or minor under the age of 16, we will notify the purchaser of that Products or Services and request that they cease such use.
+Where one of our Products is being used by a child or minor under 16 unknown to us, their personal data will be processed and stored as if the child or minor was an adult.

 11. How you can contact us